julien-jacob/wplingua/readme.txt

  * Automate the management of changes to be made to translations
 * Fix dictionary: support non-Latin text matching and replacement (Japanese, Greek, etc.)
 * Fix dictionary: correct CJK uppercase detection, mb_strlen checks, and regex safety

-= 2.14.3 =

-* Set api.wplingua.com as the API URL
-* Fixed the issue with spaces being preserved between strings
-* Fixed the dictionary option page: textarea height in WP 7.0

 All changelogs and previous versions of the wpLingua plugin are available on the releases page of the project's GitHub repo: [https://github.com/julien-jacob/wplingua/releases](https://github.com/julien-jacob/wplingua/releases).